Mumbai: BMC refuses to grant permission to Worli Koli festival

-The Koli community insists on going ahead with the festival even if they don’t get it
+The Koli community insists on going ahead with the annual Worli Sagari Koli Mahotsav, even if the Brihanmumbai Municipal Corporation doesn't permit them to hold the festival

 Some sad news for foodies and culture aficionados.
 The Koli cultural and food festival, Worli Sagari Koli Mahotsav, that began at Worli last year, may not be held this year.
 However, the Koli community is firm on holding the festival, and say they will go ahead without permission.